counterspecies/counterspecies/README.md

 **[Electron Redstone CPU](https://github.com/counterspecies/electron)**: A custom 8-bit CPU built from the ground up in Minecraft.
 Complete with a custom ISA, assembler, and emulator all written in Rust.

+**[The AI Roundtable](https://github.com/counterspecies/cd_ai_theairoundtable)**: A custom 8-bit CPU built from the ground up in Minecraft.
+Complete with a custom ISA, assembler, and emulator all written in Rust.

 ### My Toolkit